ANJ voluntary gambling self-exclusion: Complete guide, online procedure, and timeframes

-Definition and objectives: protecting against excessive gambling
+Definition and objectives: protecting oneself from excessive gambling

-Personal, confidential and free nature
+Personal, confidential, and free nature

 Ban on access to physical casinos and gaming clubs